-- Adapt your speed and safe distance to the vehicle in front of you at all times to suit visibility, weather, road and traffic conditions. - Do not use ACC in poor visibility, or on roads that are steep, with lots of curves or slippery. - Never use ACC when driving off-road or on unpaved roads.
-The ACC has been designed for use on paved roads only. - ACC does not react when approaching a fixed obstacle, such as the end of a traffic jam, a damaged vehicle or a vehicle stopped at the traffic lights. - The ACC only reacts to people if a pedestrian monitoring system is available.
-The system does not react to animals or vehicles crossing your path or approaching head-on down the same lane. - If the ACC does not reduce speed sufficiently, brake the vehicle immediately. - If you are driving with a spare wheel fitted, the ACC system could automatically switch off.
-Switch off the system when starting off. - If the vehicle continues to move involuntarily after a driver intervention prompt, brake the vehicle.
+- Always be prepared to brake or accelerate. - If you press the accelerator pedal the ACC will stop working.
+Therefore, it will not brake or request any braking intervention. - Adapt your speed and safe distance to the vehicle in front of you at all times to suit visibility, weather, road and traffic conditions. - Do not use the ACC in poor visibility, or on roads that are steep, with lots of curves or slippery. - Never use ACC when driving off-road or on unpaved roads.

-- If the instrument panel screen displays a driver intervention prompt, adjust the distance. - The driver should be ready to accelerate or brake at all times.
+- The system does not react to stationary obstacles (such as a traffic jam queue).
+React soon enough to avoid a hazardous situation. - The system does not react to people, animals or vehicles that are crossing or approaching in the opposite direction. - If you are driving with a spare wheel fitted, the ACC system could automatically switch off.
+Switch off the system when starting off. - Brake immediately if the ACC does not slow down enough. - Brake immediately when a driver intervention instruction is displayed on the instrument cluster screen. - If the vehicle continues to move involuntarily after a driver intervention prompt, brake the vehicle.

-- If the ACC does not work as described in this chapter, do not use it until it has been checked by a specialised workshop.
-SEAT recommends visiting a SEAT dealership for this purpose. - Maximum speed with the ACC activated is limited to 210 km/h (130 mph). - When the ACC is switched on, strange noises may be heard during braking, caused by the braking system.
+If the ACC does not work as described in this chapter, do not use it until it has been checked by a specialised workshop.
+Visiting a SEAT dealership is recommended.